lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/Optional-01-Medium-pocket-extended/README.md

 **List authors**

-Phew, this one is an easy one.
+Phew, the hardest part is behind us.
+This one is an easy one.
 We want to list authors, so let's code an `AuthorsController`.

 It will need to access the author repo and an authors view.
 The view must display authors names and associated unread posts in an indexed list: